mlin/miniwdl-cloud/README.md

 During creation of the FSx for Lustre share, it's populated with file & directory entries mirroring your S3 bucket.
 For example, the object `s3://your-bucket/foo/bar.txt` surfaces as `/mnt/shared/foo/bar.txt`, which `miniwdl run` can use as an input like any local file.
 (FSx automatically transfers the S3 data when needed; [see its docs](https://docs.aws.amazon.com/fsx/latest/LustreGuide/fsx-data-repositories.html))

+Alternatively, the manager instance has an IAM role with read/write access to the same bucket, so you can use `aws s3` to download files onto `/mnt/shared` for use as WDL inputs.
+Placing `s3://` URIs in WDL inputs directly won't work by default, because workers don't have the same IAM role, but it can be made so; see Security, below.

 ### Automatic writeback of workflow outputs

 The manager configures miniwdl to write workflow outputs back to S3 via FSx.
 For example, if the workflow generates an output file `/mnt/shared/runs/12345_hello/output_links/result/data.txt`, it's written back to `s3://your-bucket/runs/12345_hello/output_links/result/data.txt`.
 It also writes the workflow log file and `outputs.s3.json`, a version of the outputs JSON with `s3://` URIs instead of local File paths.